digidem/multi-core-indexer/README.md

 batched) as fast as they can be read, up to `opts.maxBatch`. `block` is the block of data from the hypercore, `key` is the public key where the `block` is from, and `index` is the index of the `block` within the hypercore.

+**Note:** Currently if `batch` throws an error, things will break, and the entries will still be persisted as indexed.
+This will be fixed in a later release.

 #### opts.storage